 Clavien PA, Barkun J, de Oliveira ML, Vauthey N, Dindo D, Schulick RD, et al. The Clavien-Dindo classification of surgical complications: five-year experience.
 Ann Surg.
 2009;250(2):187–96.

 Saint-Cyr M, Wong C, Schaverien M, Moiallal A, Rohrich RJ.
 The perforasome theory: vascular anatomy and clinical implications.
 Plast Reconstr Surg.
 2009;124(5):1529–44.

 Sisti A, D’Aniello C, Fortezza L, Tassinari J, Cuomo R, Grimaldi L, et al. Propeller flaps: a literature review.
 In Vivo.
 2016;30(4):351–73.

 Bonnet S, Gonzalez F, Mathieu L, Boddaert G, Hornez E, Bertani A, et al. The French Advanced Course for Deployment Surgery (ACDS) called Cours Avancé de Chirurgie en Mission Extérieure (CACHIRMEX): history of its development and future prospects.
 J R Army Med Corps.
 2016;162(5):343–7.

 The authors are grateful to Jennifer Dandrea Palethorpe for assistance in preparing this manuscript, and to all medical and paramedical staff of the various MTFs who took part in the treatment of the patients.

 Ethics approval and consent to participate

-All patients gave their oral agreement to participate in this study.
-This study was approved by the Department of Surgery of the French Military Health Service Academy (2019–0901-001).
+All patients gave oral consent to participate in this case study.
+This study was approved by the Department of Surgery of the French Military Health Service Academy (2019-0901-001).

 Consent for publication